AmitBaroi/Bash-shell-scripting/Lesson 2 - Working with variables and parameters/Notes.md

   - This process is known as *command line parsing*
 - Commands themselves may interpret parts of the command line as well
 - To ensure that a special character is interpreted by the command and not by the shell, use quoting
+- Use: `bash -x script.sh` to run a script while showing what each line is doing
+  - Very helpful for debugging scripts

 ### Quoting